CBSE Class 10 Passing Marks 2025 - Check CBSE 10th Passing Marks Theory, Practical, Maximum and Minimum Marks Stream-Wise

 • You will be eligible to get the passing certificate only if you get a grade higher than “E” in all subjects of internal assessments.

-• You must score a minimum of 33% marks in all five subjects of external exams to pass.
+• You must score at least 33% marks in all five subjects of the external exams to pass.

-• You must get the minimum passing marks combined in both theory and practicals to pass.
+• You must get the minimum passing marks combined in theory and practicals to pass.

 • No overall division, distinction, or percentage will be awarded to the students.